 - 1. In the Timeline view, click the Add Layer + button and select Quadmap. - 2.
-Connect the drawing you want to deform to the Quadmap.
+Connect the drawing you want to deform to the Quadmap. - In the Node view, add a Quadmap node and connect to the drawing element node that you want the effect to act on.

 - 3. In the Tools toolbar, disable the Animate mode to change the value for the Quadmap over the entire duration of the element. - 4.
-In the Timeline view, click on the Quadmap layer to select it. - 5.
-From the top menu, select View > Show > Control or pressShift + F11.
+In the Timeline view, click on the Quadmap layer to select it.

+5. From the top menu, select View > Show > Control or pressShift + F11.